SEN Information report

 Social, Emotional and Mental Health – for students who struggle to engage in the social aspects of school, or who find it hard to cope with challenging emotions.
 This will range from students needing short-term assistance during a turbulent time in their life, to students with a recognised condition such as ADD or ADHD.

-Physical and or Sensory - Students whose need is primarily sensory and/or physical have their support overseen by the SENCo or within the area that most closely matches their need.
+Physical and / or Sensory - Students whose need is primarily sensory and/or physical have their support overseen by the SEN(D)Co or within the area that most closely matches their need.
 For example, a student with a hearing impairment may have their support provided for by the Communication and Interaction support team.

 Students with medical needs

-Pimlico Primary is committed to ensuring that pupils with medical conditions are properly supported in school so that they can:
+Churchill Gardens is committed to ensuring that pupils with medical conditions are properly supported in school so that they can: